Fig 1. Cellular slime mold life cycle.

 A-mazing slime mold

-In 2000, a team of Japanese and Hungarian researchers, writing in the journal Nature,1 claimed to have demonstrated that the slime mold Physarum polycephalum is capable of finding the shortest way through a maze (see Figure 2).
-Pieces of the slime mould were enticed through a 30-square-centimeter (five-square-inch) maze by the prospect of food at the end of the puzzle.
+In 2000, a team of Japanese and Hungarian researchers, writing in the journal Nature,1 claimed to have demonstrated that the slime mold Physarum polycephalum is capable of finding the shortest way through a maze (Fig 2).
+Pieces of the slime mould were enticed through a 30-square-cm (five-square-inch) maze by the prospect of food at the end of the puzzle.
 The researchers concluded that the creature was exhibiting a kind of primitive intelligence.

 Toshiyuki Nakagaki of the Bio-Mimetic Control Research Centre, Nagoya, Japan, placed pieces of Physarum polycephalum in an agar gel maze comprising four possible routes.
 Normally, the slime spreads out its network of tube-like legs, or pseudopodia, to fill all the available space.
 But when two pieces of food were placed at separate exit points in the labyrinth, the organism squeezed its entire body between the two nutrients.
 It adopted the shortest possible route, effectively solving the puzzle.